jacksonvanv/wingwatch/README.md

 Website hosted here: https://jacksonvanv.github.io/wingwatch/

 ## Update 9/5
 Wing Watch is now a fully fledged flight tracker!
 Users can see delays, cancellations, and statuses for all flights between two airports.
 There has also been some design updates on the results page.
-I am in contact with my API support, as some airlines are currently missing (SAS, Singapore, and Japan Airlines).
+I am in contact with my API support, as some airlines and routes are currently missing (All SAS and Singapore Air flights, British Airways Flights from SFO, most JAL routes).

 ## Release Background